 From growers sharing their experience, it took over 15 years to continue improving this beautiful variety with good-tasting fruits.
-They actually grow these from seeds & wait up to 5 years to get the first taste of the fruits.
+The breeders actually grow these from seeds & wait up to 5 years to get the first taste of the fruits.
 It's truly remarkable.

 In this video, Edgar Valdivia is introducing the Asunta 4:

 >> Link YouTube:Pitahaya Red Flower Asunta 4 flower and fruit (updated)

-Below you is a close-up of the Asunta 4, a red-flowered dragon fruit variety, takes us into another mesmerizing dimension.
+Below is a close-up of the Asunta 4, a red-flowered dragon fruit variety, takes us into another mesmerizing dimension.
 Oh my, please excuse me here but it's just too beautiful to describe with words:

 >> Link YouTube:Mr. Valdivia's Asunta 4: a close-up look at the flower